sgonzalez122/SID_RNG/README.md

 # SID_RNG

-- This program will read an excisting excel file documenting subject demographics, and randomly generate a new Subject ID based on the available SID's in the existing data set.
+- This program will read in excisting subject ID's (SID) for an existing project document and generate a new randomly generated unique SID, based on the SID's that are already currently in use for a particular project.

 # Instructions
 - Download the R code and example excell file.